AndreRudolph/impulsephp-doc/docs/installation.md

   </pre>
 </div>

-Lastly there are some changes to the webpack.config.js required.
+Lastly you can remove the webpack.config.js and rename the webpack_impulse.config.js to webpack.config.js.

+After that, you should be able to successfully run

 <div>
   <div class="code-header">